Date of Degree

 Copyright 2010 Joshua Thomas Raulerson

 Raulerson, Joshua Thomas.
-"Singularities: technoculture, transhumanism, and science fiction in the 21st Century." dissertation, University of Iowa, 2010.
+"Singularities: technoculture, transhumanism, and science fiction in the 21st Century."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.